pfdubois/BridgeBidding/source/TwoNT.rst

 spade lead, possibly sinking the ship.
 We really have to be serious about a possible minor slam before risking this.

-A common agreement is "Minor Suit Stayman", showing both minor suits.
-Experts do not play this.
-Again, if you might make 3N you should bid it.
+A common agreement is :ref:`Minor Suit Stayman <MSS>`, showing both minor suits, below.

-Experts make 3♠ a relay to 3N, followed by responder showing a minor as a slam try.

-See :ref:`Advanced 2N Bidding <advanced2N>` for a full expert system.
+See :ref:`Advanced 2N Bidding <advanced2N>` for a more expert systems.

 I have no section on dealing with interference over a 2N opener because doing so is almost never advisable.
 As a general rule, responder as Captain would deal with it.

+.. _MSS:

+.. index:: Minor Suit Stayman

+.. rubric:: Minor Suit Stayman

+A bid of 3♠ shows at least 5-4 in the minor suits and of course the values for game.
+Opener can bid:

+* 3N to deny a four-card minor
+* 4m to show a four-card minor
+* 4♥ to show a slam interest with |5ormore| clubs.
+* 4♠ to show a slam interest with |5ormore| diamonds.

+Playing in notrump is always on the table.

+Note: Some play MSS over 1N too, but most experts deal with such hands using the 3-level "splinter" methods.